Places To Do Business

 Business Centres |

 Burnaby is organized by quadrants, each having its own town centre.
-Burnaby’s Town Centres - Brentwood, Lougheed, Edmonds, and Metrotown - form the commercial backbone of the city.
+Burnaby’s town centres - Brentwood, Lougheed, Edmonds, and Metrotown - form the commercial backbone of the city.
 The four town centres led by Metrotown are expected to accommodate about 48 percent of our dwelling unit growth and approximately 52 percent of the commercial development in terms of square footage.
 Burnaby has promoted its town centres as preferred locations for business, telecommunications and other office growth. |

-Although Burnaby has promoted its town centres as preferred locations for business, telecommunications and other office growth, we recognize that other factors sometimes preclude town centre high rise office situations for many new users.
+Although Burnaby has promoted its town centres as preferred locations for business, telecommunications and other office growth, we recognize that other factors sometimes preclude town centre high rise offices for many new users.
 To serve this market, we have created 16 high amenity |

 ![]() |